Statistical unit

 In statistics, a unit is one member of a set of entities being studied.
 It is the main source for the mathematical abstraction of a "random variable".
 Common examples of a unit would be a single person, animal, plant, manufactured item, or country that belongs to a larger collection of such entities being studied.

 Experimental and sampling units

-Units are often referred to as being either experimental units or sampling units:
+Units are often referred to as being either experimental units or sampling units (sometimes called units of observation or individuals):